Amphitheater Rock Climbing

 From the Table Rock parking lot, head south through the campground and along the ridgeline trail.
 Continue past the Chimneys and past the first cut-off trail to the right (this leads to North Carolina Wall).
 Watch for a white quartz rock on the trailside and take the cut-off trail to the right.
 Continue down this trail as it steepens and look for a split-off to the left near a large flat rock.
 This turns into the descent gully; downclimb this steep gully to the base of the Amphitheater.
 The Mummy Buttress is to your left, the Prow and Open Book to the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Amphitheater:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Amphitheater:

 Featured Route For Amphitheater